jaapvandervelde/gohlkegrabber/readme.md

 ## Usage

-When you create a `GohlkeGrabber`, it automatically grabs the web page and figures out all the packages on offer.
-Of course, this requires an active connection to the web (the first time at least, see below).
+When you create a `GohlkeGrabber`, it automatically download the index from the website (or reads a cached copy) and figures out all the packages on offer.
+Of course, this requires an active connection to the web.

 You can list them like so:
 ```python